apache/metron/metron-platform/metron-enrichment/README.md

 The location on HDFS of the GeoLite2 database file to use for GeoIP lookups.
 This file will be localized on the storm supervisors running the topology and used from there.
-If this file changes, a topology restart will be required.
+This is lazy, so if this property changes in a running topology, the file will be localized from HDFS upon first time the file is used via the geo enrichment.

 ## Sensor Enrichment Configuration